BaninabCo/docker-rabbitmq-cluster/README.md

 Once cluster is up:
 * The management console can be accessed at `http://hostip:15672`
-* The HA proxy manages the load balancing automatically. it manages the connections throgh 5672.
+* The HA proxy manages the load balancing automatically. it manages the connections through 5672.